fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 * What is the Responsibility in the context of the SRP?
 * What does "reason to change" mean in the context of the SRP?
 * Can the same "reason to change" be used in different modules?
-* How Information Hiding as a criterion for a system decomposition is related to the SRP?
+* How Information Hiding as a criterion for a system decomposition from the article of D. L. Parnas is related to the SRP?
-* What are the rules that balance the SRP in the opposite direction and help to avoid overdoing the decomposition?
+* What design principles complement SRP and help to avoid overdoing the decomposition?
-* Can we apply the SRP if we have no forecast how system can evolve (for example we are completely unfamiliar with the project)?
+* Can we apply the SRP if we have no forecast of how a system can evolve (for example we are completely unfamiliar with the project)?
-* How is the SRP related to DRY principle?
+* How is the SRP related to the DRY principle?
-* What is the difference between the SRP and cohesion?
+* What is the relationship between the SRP and cohesion?
-* What is the difference between the SRP and separation of concerns principle?
+* What is the difference between the SRP and the separation of concerns principle?
-* Can the SRP be useful also for project written in FP paradigm?
+* Can the SRP also be useful for a project written in FP paradigm?

 #### Resources
 * [The Single Responsibility Principle](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html)